 Hawaiian BBQ Sauce

-Hawaiian BBQ Sauce is based on the Filipino BBQ sauce with the Banana being swapped out with Mashed Pineapple.
-It is a wonderful Basting Sauce where the Fruit added can be swapped out and really comes through the sauce.
+Hawaiian BBQ Sauce is based on the Filipino BBQ sauce, with the Banana being swapped out with Mashed Pineapple.
+It is a wonderful Basting Sauce where the fruit added can be swapped out and really comes through in the Sauce.

 After learning about the Filipino BBQ Sauce.
 I was curious to try a Hawaiian version where Pineapple was used.
 It works, exceptionally well.
 It offers up a nice color with wonderful flavors.